fkretlow/figurato/docs/dorico.md

 ### How to use Figurato in Dorico

+As of version 3.5 Dorico supports figured bass natively.
+Just substitute Figurato for the Figured Bass font style in **Engrave > Font Styles**.
+If you need to create figures that Dorico cannot yet produce, you can still use the old workarounds described below.
+Note that Figurato's accidentals are larger than in the default music font Bravura and Dorico cannot yet kern them well, so you’ll need to scale them down in **Engraving Options** for now.

 **[If you are using Dorico 1 or 2 on a Mac, please read this!!](FiguratoMac.md)**

+#### The old workarounds

 It is possible to almost get the impression of a native figured bass feature when you use Figurato with the lyrics popover.
 In fact, Figurato was specifically developed for this way to use it.